Muhimbi/PDF-Converter-Services/PHP/README.md

 sudo apt-get install php7.2-soap
 ```

-Make sure that executing `phpinfo.php` shows the PHP informational page and in the SOAP section SOAP is enabled.
+Using the instructions listed above will setup everything.
+On systems with an existing PHP deployment, check out [this article](https://stackoverflow.com/questions/11391442/fatal-error-class-soapclient-not-found) if you run into any problems related to the SOAP libraries.

 <br/>